camrossi/akb/README.md

 ## Open Issues

 * L3OUT ECMP is used to load balance traffic to the services running in the cluster: Every node that has a POD for an exposed service will advertise a /32 host route for the service IP.
 Currently ACI does not support Resilient hashing for L3out ECMP.
 This means that if the number of ECMP paths are changed (scaling up/down a deploument could result in that as well as node failure) the flows can potentially be re-hashed to a different nodes resulting in connections resets.
 There is currently a feature request opened to support Resilient hashing for L3out ECMP: US9273
-* Due to CSCvx73502 the bgp policy timers mapping into the BGP policy can't be deleted by the destroy command resulting in a failure.
-You can run this ```terraform state rm  aci_rest.bgp_pol_timers``` before invoking destroy as a work around.
+* Due to CSCvx73502 the `bgp policy timers` mapping into the `BGP policy` can't be deleted by the `terraform destroy` command resulting in terraform failing to complete the destroy operation.
+You can workaround this by executing the `terraform state rm aci_rest.bgp_pol_timers` command before invoking `terraform destroy` as a work around.